The season of sun and sand is upon us.

-While keeping hydration levels in check, be mindful of your environmental impact too.
-Swap disposable plastic water bottles for biodegradable, reusable ones.
-(Every minute, one million plastic bottles are bought around the world.
-Only 9% are recycled1.)
-Our favourite high-quality bottles are from S’well and Soma, for stainless steel and glass options respectively.
-If you have to get bottled water, seek out a recycling bin, rather than throwing it in the trash.
+While keeping hydration levels in check, be mindful of your environmental impact.
+Swap disposable plastic water bottles for reusable and biodegradable ones.
+Every minute, one million plastic bottles are bought around the world.
+Only 9% are recycled.1 Our favourite high-quality bottles are from S’well and Soma, for stainless steel and glass options respectively.
+If you have to get bottled water, seek out a recycling bin when you're done.

 Keep oily skin in check

-For optimum moisture without being greasy, try our Aloe Vera and Lavender Body Oil Mist or Coconut and Seaweed Body Oil.
+For optimum moisture without being greasy, look to the Aloe Vera and Lavender Body Oil Mist or Coconut and Seaweed Body Oil.
 For oily scalp and hair, check out our Kieffer Lime Shampoo, proud winner of this year’s Harper’s Bazaar Hair Awards.

 Tame that frizz

 Amidst higher humidity, frizzy hair is also a cause of concern.
 Here’s how it happens: our hair cuticles, structured like roof slates, absorb atmospheric moisture between these layers, causing the cuticles to curl up and raise, resulting in frizzy hair.
 This also means that dry hair is more susceptible to frizziness, being more absorbent and therefore reactive to humid conditions.

 One of the best ways to combat frizzy hair is to switch to sulfate-free shampoos and conditioners.
 Conventional sulfates (like Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES) tend to be too strong as cleansing agents, stripping skin and hair of natural oils, drying it out2.
 Ditching sulfates helps maintain stronger and healthier hair in the long run, no matter the season.